kelvinnmuia/alx-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

 # 0x0E.
 Web stack debugging #1
 ## The Domains/Concepts covered in this project: `DevOps` `SysAdmin` `Scripting` `Debugging`

-The project introduced me into nginx web server, how web and DNS servers work
+The project introduced me into debugging broken or bugged webstacks.
+I Learned to create bash scripts that once executed, brings back the webstack to a working state.

 ## Tasks :page_with_curl: